 “I’m not judging you, I just want you to wear a mask,” she prattled on, continuing to approach me.
-She was overweight and did not walk easily.
+She was overweight and walked with a staff.
 “What are you, a Trumpie?”

 “You know nothing about me.”
-I stared into her dull grey eyes, buried beneath a sagging forehead.
+I stared into her dull grey eyes.

 “You’re the reason 300,00 people are dead.
 Selfish people like you who don’t care.”

 “You don’t think I care?”

-I smiled.
+I smirked.
 “I thought you weren’t judging me.”

 “I AM judging you!” she decided.
-“You deserved to be judged.”
+“You deserve to be judged.”

-But the trail was narrowing and we had lost our physical distance and sudden I became the one who felt unsafe, realizing I was in the “spew radius” of an unhinged stranger who was spitting as she yelled, not paying attention to her physical distance, and not wearing her mask properly.
-I wanted to say more about her misunderstandings, but I decided it was best to move on.
-I offered a cheerful “Well, have a good day!” over my shoulder as I trotted away, adding “Try not to judge people!”
+But the trail narrowed and suddenly I was the one who felt unsafe, realizing I was in the blast radius of a stranger who was spitting as she yelled, not paying attention to her physical distance, and not wearing her mask properly.
+It was askew.
+I wanted to say more, but I decided it was best to move on.
+I shouted a cheerful “Well, have a good day!” over my shoulder as I trotted away, adding “Try not to judge people!”

-I had been running in those woods for twenty years; she looked like she had never hiked a day in her life.
-Her harsh words could not sting me on my turf, under my oaks.
-But as I trotted home I knew our country was fucked.
+As I trotted home I knew our country was screwed.
 The mask issue had gone too far.
-People were no longer being rational.
+People were no longer rational.
 I understood why the woman yelled at me; she was scared.
-The pandemic was ripping through America, gunning for older, overweight people like her.
 She wanted to feel safe and my naked face seemed threatening.
-She was terrified by the image of invisible bugs emanating from my breath, carried along thermals into her nose.
-A mask had become a short-cut barometer for evaluating who was safe and who was not.
-America had found a new dividing line between sinner and saints.
+The pandemic was ripping through America, mowing down older, overweight people like herself.
+A mask had become a shorthand barometer for evaluating who was safe and who was not.
+America had found a new marker to divide sinner and saints.
 America’s culture wars had bled into our pandemic response.
 Which was bad news for everyone.